-What are the different types of parking?
+What are the different types of two wheeler and car parking?

 - Open Parking – These are uncovered parking spots within the apartment complex premises.